Nemoli: Traditions and folklore

 It's a typical Nemolesi custom to light a big fire at night on Christmas Eve in the middle of Umberto I plaza.
 The bonfire is kept alive by various locals until Epiphany (or 6 January) and becomes a hangout spot for locals and not, who can warm up and chat while waiting for holy mass.

 Culture

 Music

 In the popular music sphere, Nemoli has a tradition tied to songs that represent various working conditions, world events, and religious events.
 As in most of the Valnocina area, the organ or mandacett is the most common instrument for the style.
 Nemolesi musical tradition is most tied to the rites around Carnevale and Easter, for which instruments such as O 'Tricca'ballac and A' Trocc'l are played.
 Although not an instrument of Nemolese origins, the Cupi Cupi, built with the bladder of the Pig and played in the Carnival period, is also part of the local musical tradition.

 Sport

 Nemoli has an amateur soccer team, l'ASD Nemoli, enrolled in the 2nd category of Basilicata.

-Infrastructure and transportation

-Airport
+Transportation

 The closest available airport is that of Lamezia Terme.